The First-Time Flyer Guide#

 If you've never booted the game before, the first thing it will have you do is complete the tutorials.
 These will give you a very rough idea of what the game has to offer, but this will likely be information overload, so don't worry too much if you only just manage to complete it.

-I strongly recommend sticking to Solo or Private Group Session as a new player as pilots can and will be unforgiving at times.
+I strongly recommend sticking to a Solo or Private Group Session when you're just starting out as a new player as pilots can and will be unforgiving at times in Open Play.
 Once you load into the game, you will be given the option to choose a system to spawn into.
 I recommend the LHS 3447 system on Trevithick Dock.
 It's worth mentioning that once you leave your starter system, you will not be able to return to it, as this is designed specifically as a beginner area.
-Your friends also cannot join you in this area unless they are also in this starter area.
+Your friends also cannot join you in this area unless they have also not yet left this starting area.

-You will start out in a Station with a Sidewinder Mk I. This excerpt sums up the ship well:
+You will start out in a Station with a Sidewinder Mk I. This excerpt from the Wiki sums up the ship well:

 Overall, the Sidewinder fulfills its purpose as a starter ship perfectly.
 It is capable in most roles, but is one of the worst choices in each individual role, even when specialised for them.
 The Sidewinder lets pilots come to grips with what exactly they want to do to earn credits before upgrading to something better, though experienced and wealthy pilots may enjoy keeping one on hand for joyriding.

 You're welcome to experiment with it, but I recommend getting yourself in something more capable right away.
-This is where the squadron comes in.
+This is where the Squadron comes in.
 Your trainer will help you with going through the red tape and provide a starting minimum stipend of 15M Credits to help fast track your training.
 They are welcome to provide more as they see fit.
-This will give you enough to get your first capable ship, a Cobra Mk V Beginner Explorer.
-Alternatively, your trainer can fly near LHS 3447 and have you make a short-distance jump in the Sidewinder and guide you through the process as a passenger.
+This will give you enough to get your first capable ship, a Cobra Mk V Beginner Explorer as well as some starting equipment.
+Alternatively, your trainer can fly nearby your starting system and have you make a short-distance jump in the Sidewinder and guide you through the process as a passenger.

-"I want to get better at a specific career."#
+"I want to get better at a specific skill or career."#

 It's worth keeping in mind: just because a discipline you're interested in isn't listed here doesn't mean we're not willing to help you learn it.
 We just might not have existing knowledge or expertise on the topic.